arpitbbhayani/articles/blogs/isolation-forest.md

 The diagram above shows the number of splits required to isolate a normal point and an anomaly.
 Splits are represented through blue lines which happens at random on a random attribute and it essentially creates the decision tree.
 The number of splits determine the level at which the isolation happened and will be used to generate anomaly score.

-The process is repeated multiple times and split happens over random attribute and attribute value.
-The points that isolate closer to the root, more often than not are labeled as anomalies.
-Hence a set of trees (forest) is maintained and the average level of each point across forest gives its likeliness to be isolated.
-The true anomalous points will more often than note have lower height.
+The process is repeated multiple times and level at which isolation happens for a point is noted.
+Once all the iterations are over, we generate an anomaly score for each point/instance, which suggests its likeliness to be an anomaly.
+The score is computed as a function of the average level at which the point was isolated.
+The top `m` gathered, on the basis of score, are labeled as anomalies.

 ## Construction of decision tree
 The decision tree is constructed by splitting the sub-sample points/instances over a split value such that the instances whose corresponding attribute value is smaller than the split value goes left and the others go right; and the process is continued recursively until the tree is fully constructed.
 The split value is selected at random between the minimum and maximum values of the selected attribute.